updated

 Space for parking camper vans

-We have one hook up spot for propane and water for a camper, and many more level, shady spots where you could park if self-contained.
+We have many level, shady spots where you could park a self-contained vehicle.
 They range from right up near the house, to further off in the woods if you prefer more space and quiet.
+We can also set up composting toilets to accomodate needs for camping a bit further from the Community House.

 • Can possibly accept pets